 It’s awesome how you can hear the streams flowing a lot of the walk.
 Humphries Dam feels very still (see photos) compared to Barnes Dam which has a nice waterfall which I didn’t expect.
 It’d be nice to have some information about the dams at the location, rather than at the trailhead.

-Hike Duration6: I spent about 1 hour and 45 minutes on the actual trails which was with very little time for breaks, just short pauses for photos.
-Most people will be able to complete the walk in 1h45m to 2h30m, plus what ever time you spend eating etc. And you’ll need to add time on if you’re walking from your accommodation too.
+I spent about 1 hour and 45 minutes on the actual Essons Valley trails which was with very little time for breaks, just short pauses for photos.
+Most people will be able to complete the walk in 1h45m to 2h30m, plus the time you spend eating etc. And you’ll need to add time on if you’re walking from your accommodation too.

 As expected, the tracks are not on Google Maps.
 With that said, you can see the tracks on Maps.me cleary as seen above.